tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_spec_deep_dive.md

 Here's the Swagger spec that I created for the [sample Mashape Weather API](https://market.mashape.com/fyhao/weather-13).
 Note that this API builds off of a [Yahoo weather service API](https://developer.yahoo.com/weather/documentation.html), so the data returned in the `weather` and `weatherdata` endpoints is highly similar to the data returned by the Yahoo weather service API.

-After the spec, I'll go through and explain various parts of the spec and how to read the the spec documentation.
+After the spec, I'll go through and explain various parts of the spec and how to read the spec documentation.

 ```yaml
 swagger: "2.0"